Pratikshinde55/AWS-EKS-SetUp/README.md

 ![image](https://github.com/user-attachments/assets/90ef6965-6e34-4e5f-8317-1c80a0d325df)

-we can also see on which "node" our pod from CLI:
+We can also see on which "node" our pod from CLI:

        kubectl get pods -o wide

 ![image](https://github.com/user-attachments/assets/6169c8c3-390a-4df8-a463-b102976c0e69)

-we can see our Elastic Load balancer "EXTERNAL-IP" to access our psapp(pod/container):
+We can see our Elastic Load balancer "EXTERNAL-IP" to access our psapp(pod/container):

 Paste "EXTERNAL-IP" that get from "kubectl get svc" command and we access our psapp through loadBalancer: